 In the 2-year Electrical Technology training program, students are introduced to the generation and distribution of AC/DC electricity, residential and commercial wiring methods, industrial motor controls and electronics, as well as utilizing green technologies such as solar while incorporating current NEC codes and WAC/RCW rules, laws, and procedures with hands-on application.
 Graduates will have acquired 3,000 clock hours and may qualify as third-year recognized electrical trainees by the Washington State Department of Labor & Industries towards the journeyman certification.

-Additionally, students have the opportunity to participate in an externship where they have the ability to select the environment they wish to pursue upon graduation while simultaneously enhancing their work experience to give them an advantage as they enter the workforce.
+Additionally, students have the opportunity to participate in an externship.
 From wiring a home to installing sustainable energy saving solar panels and creating efficient solutions for manufacturing, there are many avenues within the field for graduates of the program.
-As industry seeks to create efficiencies through the use of automation and retrofitting outdated structures, the knowledge and skills you develop over the course of the two-year program can also prepare you for a number of industry certifications to help put you on the fast track to success.
-Take charge of your tomorrow by scheduling your program tour today!
+As industry seeks to create efficiencies through the use of automation and retrofitting outdated structures, the knowledge and skills you can develop over the course of the two-year program may also prepare you for a number of industry certifications.

 Watch Solar Power Generation at Perry Tech thanks to funding from Pacific Power’s Blue Sky program.